Frequently Asked Questions

 8.How long does each session last?

 Each therapy session is approximately 45-50 minutes, whether in the office or via Telemedicine.

 A professional code of ethics and the law require each therapist to keep everything between the therapist and patient in the strictest confidence.
 The only exceptions are those mandated by law.
 Maryland law, for instance, dictates that situations involving child abuse (present or past) must be reported.
 Other exceptions include court subpoenas and instances where someone’s life is in danger because of homicidal or suicidal intent.
 When appropriate, and with the patient’s written permission only, a therapist may exchange information with physicians, hospitals, or other professionals.
 Always discuss any privacy or confidentiality concerns with your therapist.

 Your first appointment will be an evaluation of your current condition.
 Your therapist will ask questions such as your reasons for seeking treatment, learn about your current living situation, stressors that may be affecting your daily life, and ask about your background and upbringing.
-Your therapist will assess your symptom severity, and together you will develop individualized goals and create a treatment plan.
+Your therapist will assess your symptom severity using measurement based care, discussing your personal strengths and any treatment barriers.
+You will be provided with information about available treatment options and an opportunity to ask questions.
+You will be asked to identify your treatment preferences.
+After engaging in shared decision making, you will select the treatment you prefer, and and together you will develop individualized goals and create a treatment plan.